 Pro-tip: For more complicated or VIP customer accounts, it might be a good idea to have a team group chat that keeps everyone who’s responsible for that account up to date on how that customer is doing.

-If you’re doing omnichannel marketing, it makes sense to back it up by omnichannel customer service.
+If you’re doing omnichannel marketing, it makes sense to back it up with omnichannel customer service.
 As we mentioned above, this is where the customer can receive customer support across any channel, like email, live chat, and social media.

-Regardless of whether you’re trying to improve your marketing or customer service (or both), customer journey mapping—and using the right customer service software can help you better understand the customer experience
+Regardless of whether you’re trying to improve your marketing or customer service (or both), customer journey mapping—and using the right customer service software can help you better understand the customer experience.

 So what’s next as you build out your customer journey map?